j-abed/j-abed.github.io/_posts/2025-01-03-Day 2 Build a 2025 Goal Tracker.md

 permalink: /day-2/
 ---

-# Day 2: Build a 2025 Goals Tracker

 ## Introduction

 Welcome to **Day 2 of 7 Days of Projects for the New Year**! 🎉 Today, we’ll create a simple yet interactive **2025 Goals Tracker** using **HTML**, **CSS**, and **JavaScript**.
 This project will teach you the fundamentals of how websites work and guide you step-by-step through building a functional web app.